bradgillap/Old-Websites/assignment2/README.md

 signing a paper of academic misconduct for my part in plagerism.
 I guess my assignemnt made it to several more students.
 I received a zero but I'm pretty sure I nailed it.
 Thankfully it was just a stern warning and wouldn't end up permenently on my transcript.
 So now, I'm going to share it with the world!
 HAHA.

 Seriously though, I made this myself.
-Those classmates didn't even end up sticking around the program and failed out adding further insult to me having to carry the full two year penalty to term.
+Those classmates didn't even end up sticking around the program and failed out. this added further insult to me having to carry the full two year penalty to term.